nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 Porch custom resources - `Repositories`, `PackageVariants`, `PackageVariantSets`, and the CR cache's `PackageRevs` - are stored in the Kubernetes cluster.
 They can be backed up as such - for example, by exporting them as YAML manifests or by taking a snapshot of the cluster's etcd store.
-If Porch is itself being managed by a GitOps platform such as ConfigSync or FluxCD, the GitOps platform isexpected to have its own record of the custom resources, conducting its own reconciliation operations to save and restore custom resources.
+If Porch is itself being managed by a GitOps platform such as ConfigSync or FluxCD, the GitOps platform is expected to have its own record of the custom resources, conducting its own reconciliation operations to save and restore custom resources.

+{{% alert title="N.B." color="primary" %}}

+`PackageRevisions` and `PackageRevisionResources` are not actual custom resources and **should not be backed up as such**.
+Their data and metadata are brought together by the Porch API server from separate sources in Git and the package revision cache.

+{{% /alert %}}
 {{% alert title="N.B." color="primary" %}}

 In the absence of an overarching GitOps solution, the exact mechanism for backing up cluster resources may vary between